Metal Bending - Up to 21 Feet Wide Brake Forming

 - Box forming die set

 - Over $1 million in tooling for forming nearly anything you can design!

-VeriForm has over 20 years experience in complex metal bending fabrication.
-VeriForm’s 20 foot CNC machine delivers precision plate structural and round metals.
-A team of highly trained professional operate the machines to ensure that the results are perfect to specifications.
+VeriForm has over 20 years of experience in complex metal bending fabrication.
+VeriForm’s 25 feet CNC machine delivers precision structural metals and round metals.
+A team of highly trained professionals operates the machines to ensure that the results are perfect to specifications.

-Modern metal fabricators like VeriForm combine know-how, the best of equipment and a highly skilled team to produce quality products for its customers.
+Modern metal fabricators like VeriForm combine know-how, the best of equipment, and a highly skilled team to produce quality products for their customers.
 As in all complex processes, the latter element – our skilled team, based in Cambridge, Ontario – is where we apply both technique and art to the equation.